Lisa Marie Presley: 2005–2012: Now What and further singles

 Presley's second album, Now What, was released on April 5, 2005, and reached No. 9 on the Billboard 200 albums chart.
-Presley co-wrote 10 songs and recorded covers of Don Henley's "Dirty Laundry" (the album's first single, which hit No. 36 on the Billboard 100 AC singles chart), and the Ramones' "Here Today and Gone Tomorrow".
+Presley co-wrote 10 songs,which she received credit for, and recorded covers of Don Henley's "Dirty Laundry" (the album's first single, which hit No. 36 on the Billboard 100 AC singles chart), and the Ramones' "Here Today and Gone Tomorrow".
 The song "Idiot" is a jab towards different men in her life.
 Unlike her first album, Now What included a Parental Advisory sticker.
 Presley covered Blue Öyster Cult's "Burnin' for You" as a B-side.
 Pink made a guest appearance on the track "Shine".
 The video for "Dirty Laundry" was directed by Patrick Hoelck and singer George Michael made a cameo appearance in it.

 Too Tough to Die: A Tribute to Johnny Ramone, a documentary about Johnny Ramone of the rock group the Ramones, was released in 2006.
-Directed by Mandy Stein, the film shows Deborah Harry, the Dickies, X, Eddie Vedder, Presley, and Red Hot Chili Peppers as they stage a benefit concert to celebrate the Ramones' 30th anniversary and raise money for cancer research.
+Directed by Mandy Stein, the film shows Deborah Harry, the Dickies, X, Eddie Vedder, Presley, and Red Hot Chili Peppers as they stage a benefit concert to celebrate the Ramones' 30th anniversary and raise money for Cancer research.

 Presley appeared in the music video for Johnny Cash's "God's Gonna Cut You Down" in 2006.
 Rick Rubin produced the record and Tony Kaye directed the video which featured multiple celebrities and won a 2008 Grammy Award for Best Short Form Music Video.

-The single "In the Ghetto" was released in August 2007.
-Elvis Presley had originally released the single in 1969.
-In the new version, Lisa "duets" with her father.
+Her single "In the Ghetto" was released in August 2007 as a virtual duet with her father, who had originally recorded the song in 1969.
+It was released to commemorate the 30th anniversary of her father's death.
 The video, simultaneously released with the single, reached No. 1 on the iTunes sales and No. 16 on Billboard's Bubbling Under Hot 100 singles chart.
-The song was recorded to commemorate the 30th anniversary of her father's death.
-Presley said she decided not only to sing, but to sing with him.
-"I wanted to use this for something good," she told Spinner; proceeds from the single benefited a new Presley Place Transitional Housing Campus in New Orleans.
+The proceeds from the single benefited a new Presley Place Transitional Housing Campus in New Orleans.
 Presley appeared on The Oprah Winfrey Show to perform the song with the Harlem Gospel Choir, using vintage footage of her father.

 Presley joined singer Richard Hawley on stage in London in October 2009.
 She sang vocals on a song the pair had been working on called "Weary".
 Hawley wanted to help Presley relaunch her music career, and the two embarked on a songwriting partnership in which she wrote the lyrics and Hawley the music.
 In an interview with Oprah Winfrey, Presley said that she was currently recording a new album in London, which was due to be released in 2011.